EmileTrotignon/blog/subtyping.md

 ## Java

-In this section, I will start rambling about how aweful Java is.
+In this section, I will start rambling about how awful Java is.

 Java consider its array type to be covariant.
 We saw earlier that it is in fact invariant.
 This means that some typing errors will manifest themselves at